Here’s how to revisit your Customer Experience Strategy post COVID-19

 But due to the COVID-19 outbreak across the world, organizations have become greatly responsible for the health and well-being of their employees.
 When offering customer service, brands cannot afford cynicism.
 When employees have a safe and secure environment to work in, in a time like this, a considerable amount of worry is lifted off of them.
 More importantly, now that the businesses are looking to open up, there is a need to go over the action plan and ensure that it focuses on both customer and employee care.

-Customer experience (CX) is the sum-total of all interactions your business has with its customers, both pre and post-sales.
+The customer experience (CX) is the sum-total of all interactions your business has with its customers, both pre and post-sales.
 Subsequently, a customer experience strategy defines the actionable plan to deliver exceptional experiences across customer interactions.

 Knowing that your organization is “customer-centric” and is a customer-service business is not enough to bring about organizational change.
 To be able to build momentum from within, your company must know how unique customer experiences help the brand perform in the market.